 Growing up on the farm, we had a huge walnut tree that dropped what seemed like thousands of walnuts each year!
-I’ve used walnuts over the years to decorate – last year I used gilded silver walnuts on my Christmas tree.
-You can see them HERE.
+Over the years, I’ve used walnuts in my home decor.
+From gilded silver walnuts on my Christmas tree to using walnuts as a filler in the base of a lantern.
+But, today, I’m going to show you how I made a walnut garland for my fall mantel.